AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

 !!!
 Info "The supplied `sak_templates.yaml` file contains the templates for SAK."
     You don't have to change this file!

+###:octicons-thumbsup-24: You made it!
+If this is all you want, you're ready.
+If not, continue with the next paragraph for the **FULL** install.

 ##:sak-sak-logo: Full Install
 If you want to use the examples, you need the full install that includes the example views, decluttering templates, backgrounds and weather and Airvisual images.
 And last but not least: the used gonsboro theme in the examples.

+!!!
+Question "Did you complete the Minimal Install?"
+    If yes, continue...

 ###:octicons-checklist-24: Step 3: Add decluttering templates